ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 172.16.0.0      0.0.0.0         255.240.0.0     U     0      0        0 eth0
 ```

-Make a note of the default gateway - here, 172.16.0.1.
+To find the default gateway, look for the line with the destination address 0.0.0.0, then find the value in the Gateway column.
+Make a note of the default gateway - in my example, it is 172.16.0.1.

 Next, find out what network you’re connecting from by running